What to Do When Your Business Internet Goes Down

 | Contract | None | None | None |

 T-Mobile Business Internet is the easiest starting point for most offices.
 It ships as preconfigured hardware, requires no IT configuration, and carries no annual contract.
-Current pricing is $70/month standalone or $50/month when bundled with an eligible T-Mobile voice line.
-Confirm 5G coverage at your address before ordering — availability varies by location.
+T-Mobile pricing changes frequently by offer and eligibility.
+As of June 2026, public small-business promos start around $35–$40/month with qualifying bundle credits, while standalone pricing is commonly advertised at $70/month.
+Confirm final pricing and 5G coverage at the service address before ordering.

 Starlink Business is the right choice for locations with poor cellular coverage, or where satellite diversity from a separate infrastructure is valuable.
-Hardware costs are meaningful: the Standard dish is $349 upfront, while the High-Performance dish — the more appropriate choice for hurricane-prone markets like South Florida, where weather resilience matters — is $1,999.
-For most office failover use cases, the 500GB Local Priority plan at $165/month is the practical starting tier.
-Starlink includes a 99%+ uptime SLA and 24/7 business support.
+Hardware pricing varies by kit and market — verify current equipment cost during checkout, as Starlink periodically adjusts pricing by region.
+The High-Performance dish is the more appropriate choice for hurricane-prone markets like South Florida, where weather resilience matters.
+Local Priority data starts at $55/month for 50GB; higher data tiers are available at increased monthly rates.
+Priority plans include a 99.9% network availability SLA and 24/7 business support.

 Weighing the cost: A straightforward calculation: average hourly revenue + hourly payroll cost = your cost per hour of downtime.
-For most businesses, a single outage exceeds a full year of backup line costs at $50–$70/month.
+For many businesses, one avoided outage can justify the annual cost of a backup line.

 A note on upload speeds: Cellular backup connections are asymmetrical — download speeds are robust, but uploads typically run 10–30 Mbps.
 Businesses that rely on heavy cloud backups or large video file transfers will notice this constraint during failover.
 Limit large uploads while on the backup connection to preserve bandwidth for VoIP and operational traffic.